Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_66">
 </codeblock>

-Perform the analysis of variance that corresponds to that new model.
+The addition of the Panelist effect in our ANOVA model has for consequence a semantic change when interpreting the results: although *Floral* scores were originally collected, the products are now interpreted in terms of preferences.
 Provide an interpretation of the results.

 <codeblock id="01_67">
 </codeblock>